Demystifying the College Application Process

 Step 3: Standardized Testing and Test Preparation: 10th - 12th Grades

-For example, if you have finished Algebra 1, Geometry, and Algebra 2 by Sophomore year then consider taking a diagnostic and study over the summer to test in late summer or early fall if you are ready.
-If you are enrolled in Algebra 2 during Junior year, then we suggest waiting to test until you have had the majority of the math curriculum (March or April).
-Either way, you have plenty of time to test and retest and can then decide how to use your scores in the application process.
+For example, if your student has finished Algebra 1, Geometry, and Algebra 2 by Sophomore year, then consider taking a diagnostic and study over the summer to test in late summer or early fall if they are ready.
+If enrolled in Algebra 2 during Junior year, then we suggest waiting to test until they have had the majority of the math curriculum (March or April).
+Either way, there is plenty of time to test and retest and then decide how to use scores in the application process.

 Step 4: Gather Application Materials - June of 11th Grade

-As you approach your senior year, it's important to gather the necessary application materials.
-You can begin working on your personal statement once AP and IP tests have concluded so you can focus on eliciting a reflective response.
-It will also be important to put in a request for your high school transcript including 11th grade coursework and GPA as well as build a resume that includes all of your activities, jobs, volunteerism, and academic highlights.
+As your student approaches senior year, it's important to gather the necessary application materials.
+Begin working on the personal statement once AP and IP tests have concluded in order to elicit a reflective response.
+It will also be important to put in a request for the high school transcript including 11th grade coursework and GPA as well as build a resume that includes all activities, jobs, volunteerism, and academic highlights.

-Finally, you will want to work on identifying your top 10 activities (see our Brag Sheet Post on how to gather this information) for the Common App and begin preparing for the supplemental essays.
+Finally, your student will want to work on identifying their top 10 activities (see our Brag Sheet Post on how to gather this information) for the Common App and begin preparing for the supplemental essays.

-Before the school year ends you want to reach out to teachers (preferably two) or mentors (preferably one) who can write strong letters of recommendation on your behalf.
-By starting in June of 11th grade, you will allow yourself enough time for revisions and edits.
+Before the school year ends, students should reach out to teachers (preferably two) or mentors (preferably one) who can write strong letters of recommendation on their behalf.
+By starting in June of 11th grade, this allows enough time for revisions and edits.

 The Common App

 Many colleges utilize the Common Application or Coalition applications, which make the process streamlined.
-You can start your Common Application prior to August 1st, just stick to the column marked Common App and enter in your key information, after August 1st the app “rolls over” or opens up for your class which will generate deadlines for your year.
-In the Common App tab, all of the information you fill out will stay in the app and auto populate whereas college specific information will be lost.
+It is possible to start the Common Application prior to August 1st, just stick to the column marked Common App and enter in key information, after August 1st the app “rolls over” or opens up for the student’s class, which will generate deadlines for the year.
+In the Common App tab, all of the information will stay in the app and auto-populate, whereas college-specific information will be lost.

-When you are in the Common App Tab fill out Profile, Family, Education (wait until you get your senior course roster to fill out Current Year Courses), Testing (only if you want every college to see your scores), and Activities once they have been edited.
-It's best to work on these in a Google Doc first where you practice filling out the fields, edit, and then copy them into the application.
+When in the Common App Tab, fill out Profile, Family, Education (have your student wait until they get the senior course roster to fill out Current Year Courses), Testing (only if they want every college to see their scores), and Activities once they have been edited.
+It's best to work on these in a Google Doc first where they practice filling out the fields, edit, and then copy them into the application.

-Hold off on writing your college essay in the application, instead write your essay in a Google Document, edit, and then when you are absolutely ready place the latest version of your essay into the application.
+Hold off on writing the college essay in the application, instead write your essay in a Google Document, edit, and then, when your student is ready place the latest version of the essay into the application.

 Step 5: Complete and Submit Applications - September - Early Winter of 12th Grade

-Once you have all your application materials prepared, it's time to complete and submit your applications.
+Once all of the application materials are prepared, it's time to complete and submit the applications.
 Carefully fill out any remaining forms and double-check for any errors or omissions.
-Keep track of application deadlines for each college on your list to ensure timely submission.
+Keep track of application deadlines for each college on your student’s list to ensure timely submission.

 College Application Deadlines: